Mozart's starling: Demise

 The bird Mozart brought home lived as a pet in his household for three years and died on 4 June 1787.
 Mozart buried the creature in the garden with (as contemporary biographers observed) considerable ceremony.
 The notes taken by Georg Nikolaus von Nissen (the second husband of Mozart's wife Constanze) for purposes of writing his biography of the composer described the ceremonies thus:

 When a bird died, he arranged a funeral procession, in which everyone who could sing had to join in, heavily veiled – made a sort of requiem, epitaph in verse.

 The same event is described by Franz Niemetschek, who had also interviewed Constanze:

 He often wrote verse himself; mostly only of a humorous kind. [fn.:] This was the case, among others, at the death of a much-loved starling, which he had given a proper gravestone in his hired garden, and on which he had written an inscription.
 He was very fond of animals, and – particularly – birds.

+Funeral poem

 Mozart's funeral poem is translated by Robert Spaethling into vernacular English as follows.

+Interpretations

 West and King note, based on their extensive experience, that starling pets interact closely with their human keepers, often causing their owners to bond with them.
 Thus, Mozart's expression of sorrow, though comic, is likely to have been quite sincere.
 Spaethling offers further background:

 Mozart's poem on the death of his beloved pet bird ... is humorous, bittersweet, and self-reflective at a time of great loss and grief.
 His father had passed away, a close friend had died young, and he himself was deeply involved with Don Giovanni, his darkest comedy.

+In 2003, Wolfgang Mieder posited that the composer may have been (subconciously or not) been writing an autobiographical poem about himself: